Controversies regarding COVID-19 contracts in the United Kingdom: Shortages of PPE and equipment

-Early in the COVID-19 pandemic, the government was criticised for the lack of PPE available to NHS workers, and there was pressure to quickly supply PPE to the NHS.
-The UK claims it did not take part in an 8 April bid for €1.5bn (£1.3bn) worth of PPE by members of the European Union (EU), or any bids under the EU Joint Procurement Agreement, which was set up in 2014 after the H1N1 influenza pandemic because the UK had left the EU.
+Early in the COVID-19 pandemic, the government was criticised for the lack of PPE available to NHS workers, and there was pressure to quickly supply such PPE.
+The UK government said it did not take part in an 8 April bid for €1.5bn (£1.3bn) worth of PPE by members of the European Union (EU), or any bids under the EU Joint Procurement Agreement, which was set up in 2014 after the H1N1 influenza pandemic because the UK had left the EU.
 The agreement allows EU countries to purchase as a bloc, securing the best prices and allowing quick procurement at a time of shortages.
 Under the terms of the Brexit withdrawal agreement, the UK government had the right to take part in the bid until 31 December 2020.

 In March 2020, the government called for British industry to manufacture medical ventilators for the NHS.
 Dyson and Babcock revealed plans to manufacture 30,000 ventilators, a number seen as necessary based on modelling from China.
 The "ventilator challenge" involved companies such as Airbus, Rolls-Royce and Ford.
 Company sources later told The Guardian this was known to be impractical at the time; the ventilators suggested by the government were crude and would not have been able to be used in hospitals.
-None of the companies involved reached the final stages of testing and most were, in hindsight, superfluous.
+None of the companies involved reached the final stages of testing and most were ultimately, superfluous.

 The Doctors' Association UK said on 31 March 2020 shortages were covered up with intimidating emails, threats of disciplinary action and, in two cases, doctors being sent home from work.
 Some doctors were disciplined after managers were annoyed by material they had posted online about the shortages.
 Speaking to Nafeez Ahmed in April, former World Health Organization (WHO) employee Anthony Costello said; "We simply don't have enough PPE.
 Not enough visors, not enough N95 respirators.
 [The] government is not following WHO guidelines."

 On 18 April, Robert Jenrick reported 400,000 protective gowns and other PPE were on their way to the UK from Turkey.
 One day later, they were delayed, leading hospital leaders to criticise the government for the first time since the pandemic began.
 The shipment arrived at Istanbul airport en route to the UK two days after ministers said the PPE would reach the UK.
 Only 32,000 gowns arrived—less than one-tenth of the order—despite the NHS making a down payment to secure their arrival on 22 April.
 The PPE shipment was ultimately returned to Turkey because it did not meet NHS standards.
 In May, it was learnt almost half of England's doctors sourced their own PPE or relied on donations when none was available through normal NHS channels.